 Because the H-1B visa is in such high demand due to its versatility and dual intent, the USCIS has placed strict rules concerning the nature of a visa applicant’s work.
 While it’s common knowledge that a foreign professional needs a job offer from a U.S. employer to apply, is it possible for an H-1B holder to start his or her own business?
 The answer: Yes.
-Although the process is usually difficult and subject to increased scrutiny, it is possible.
+Although the process can be difficult and subject to increased scrutiny, it is possible.
 Here’s how.

 How To Start a Business on H-1B Status

-Fortunately, the process for starting a business as an H-1B nonimmigrant is very similar to the process for U.S. citizens with the exception that you must set up an entity that has control over your duties and your salary.
+Fortunately, the process for starting a business as an H-1B nonimmigrant is very similar to the process for U.S. citizens, with the exception that you must set up an entity that has control over your duties and your salary.

 The steps are as follows:

-• Develop a solid business plan that shows that your business can succeed.
+- Develop a solid business plan that shows that your business can succeed.

-• Take some time to research the different business structures such as a corporation, LLC, corporate partnership, or sole proprietorship.
+- Take some time to research the different business structures, such as a corporation, LLC, corporate partnership, or sole proprietorship.

-• Invent and register a name for your business with both the county office and the state government.
+- Invent and register a name for your business with both the county office and the state government.

-• Petition the IRS for a TIN (Tax Identification Number) and an EIN (Employer Identification Number).
+- Petition the IRS for a TIN (Tax Identification Number) and an EIN (Employer Identification Number).
 This latter number will serve as the social security number for your business as a separate legal entity.
 To get your EIN in as little as a few minutes, visit the IRS website.

-• Lease a business location whether it be a shopping bay, warehouse, or office space.
+- Lease a business location, whether it be a shopping bay, warehouse, or office space.

-• Make sure to have all of the licenses, permits, and certifications to perform your business legally.
+- Make sure to have all of the licenses, permits, and certifications to perform your business legally.

-• Because each U.S. state has different requirements regarding worker’s compensation, benefits, insurance, health codes, and state taxes, it is important to research every aspect of your business to prevent future legal problems.
+- Because each U.S. state has different requirements regarding workers’ compensation, benefits, insurance, health codes, and state taxes, it is important to research every aspect of your business to prevent future legal problems.

-If you were selected in the 2024-25 H-1B visa lottery, contact VisaNation attorneys for filing your H-1B petition.
+If you are selected in the 2026-27 H-1B visa lottery, contact VisaNation attorneys for filing your H-1B petition.

 No matter which route you choose to take, you need legal guidance.
 While starting a business on H-1B status is possible, these cases are heavily scrutinized by the USCIS and have a much lower success rate than cases where an established employer has petitioned for the beneficiary.
 Always be sure to consult a qualified immigration attorney every step of the way.